918 Granville Street,

 4 people favorited this theater

-Opened on April 16, 1941 as a first-run movie house, the 1,347-seat Art Moderne style Vogue Theatre was taken over by Odeon Theatres during construction.
+Opened on April 13, 1941 with George Formby in “I See Ice”.
+This first-run movie house had 1,347-seats and was designed in an Art Moderne style.
+The Vogue Theatre was taken over by Odeon Theatres during construction.
 Seating was provided in orchestra and balcony levels.
 On the splay-walls beside the proscenium were large painted murals.
 Troughs across the ceiling provided concealed lighting for the auditorium.

 It now serves as a popular venue for performing arts, including concerts and Broadway shows, and is known for its superb acoustics and intimate atmosphere.